 - Existing B2B collaboration users will be updated based on the match of users.
 But the userType will not be updated by default during this process.

-Wisely utilize the preview feature in your organization for enhanced collaboration despite considering its limitations in mind.
+Wisely utilize the cross-tenant sync feature in your organization for enhanced collaboration despite considering its limitations in mind.

 Synchronize with ease: Cross-Tenant Synchronization!